Warmly spiced Gluten-Free Pumpkin Oatmeal Cookies: a tender and sweet one-bowl gluten-free cookie recipe with all the flavors of fall!

 - And (obviously) proudly profess a love for pumpkin on the internet

-Did I mention that so far this week I have made these gluten-free pumpkin cookies (more on that in a second) twice, whipped up some pumpkin butter, and made a batch of my pumpkin muffins?!
+Did I mention that so far this week I have made these gluten-free pumpkin cookies (more on that in a second) twice, whipped up some pumpkin butter, and made a batch of my Pumpkin Muffins?!

 I think I need help. 😬